gkopacz/CyberSec-HomeLab/Day05-Setup-Splunk-Logging-and-Monitoring/README.md

 ![Splunk_fwd_review](https://github.com/gkopacz/CyberSec-HomeLab/blob/main/images/Splunk/Splunk_fwd_review.png)

-A few moments later, I opened the Search app and ran a basic query: `index="windows_dc"`
+A few moments later, I opened the Search app and ran a basic query: `index="windows_dc"`.
 Sure enough, events started pouring in.

+![Splunk_search](https://github.com/gkopacz/CyberSec-HomeLab/blob/main/images/Splunk/Splunk_search.png)

 I could see logs with details like EventCode 4634 and the computer name DC01.adlab.local, confirming that the pipeline from forwarder to indexer was fully functional.
 Everything was flowing as intended.

-![Splunk_search](https://github.com/gkopacz/CyberSec-HomeLab/blob/main/images/Splunk/Splunk_search.png)